UltraStar-Deluxe/format/spec.md

 > [!CAUTION]
 >
-> Whether the body of a file must or may be sorted is not yet decided.
+> Whether the body of a file must or may be sorted is not decided yet.

 ### 3.1.
 Notes